BindBC/bindbc-glfw/README.md

 ## `betterC` support

 `betterC` support is enabled via the `dynamicBC` and `staticBC` subconfigurations, for dynamic and static bindings respectively.
-To enable the static binding with BetterC support:
+To enable the static binding with `-betterC` support:

 __dub.json__
 ```